 The HCI RTM RehabMill comes equipped with a power incline system.
 This means that you can adjust the incline as you’re actively using the treadmill.
 It also means that the console can automatically adjust the pitch.

 The treadmill’s incline system consists of a motor and a lift placed under the deck’s front.
-As you adjust the incline, or as the console automatically adjusts the incline, the motor controls the lift, slowly elevating or lowering the deck’s front section.
+As you adjust the incline, or as the console automatically adjusts, the motor controls the lift, slowly elevating or lowering the deck’s front section.

 The machine’s incline range is 0% – 15%.
 The incline adjustment increments are 1%.
-The console makes available controls for gradual incline adjustment, but there are instant incline keys for 3%, 6%, 9%, and 12%.
+The console makes available controls for gradual incline adjustment, but instant incline keys are 3%, 6%, 9%, and 12%.

 RTM Drive system

 The HCI RTM treadmill comes equipped with a Dual AC Motor Drive.
 It integrates two drive motors, one for low speed, the other for high speed.
 Their exact horsepower is not specified, but since it’s a light-commercial treadmill, the motors should be able to withstand prolonged usage without overheating or losing performance.

 While most treadmills have their default minimal speed of 0.5 MPH, this HCI Fitness treadmill offers a “True Zero Start” with a default starting speed of 0.1 MPH.